bhamrick/precision_system/03b-one-diamond-open.md

 * 1NT Nonforcing
     * Pass Very common, even with a club-primary hand.
     * 2♣️/2♦️ Generally 6 cards in the bid minor.
 * 2♣️!
 11+ points, 5+♣️s.
+May be done with only 4 clubs and a slam-seeking hand
+  to get information about opener's hand rather than immediately jumping to quant.
 Generally denies a 4 card major unless game forcing values.
 Somewhat artificial rebids:
     * 2♦️!
 Any minimum without 4♥️s
         * 2♥️!
 Artificial game force, asks for clarification.
             * Opener continus by bidding shape naturally.